cloudControl/documentation/Guides/Java/Jetty 6.1.26.md

 * Enterprise scalable
 * Integrated with Eclipse

 In this tutorial, we're going to take you through deploying Java WEB application with embedded Jetty server to [the cloudControl platform](http://www.cloudcontrol.com).
-You can find git repository of below example [here]().

 ##Prerequisites